thebluemagician/NGSIToJson/README.md

     "TimeInstant": "2020-10-24T15:03:10.734Z"
 }
 ```
-3. `Json Structure:Nested` and `Include Metadata:False`, Output FlowFile is:
+3. `Json Structure:Nested` and `Include Metadata:False`, Output FlowFile will have data with empty metadata objects:
 ```
 {
     "metadata": {},